quiet-node/hiero-consensus-node/hedera-node/docs/design/services/schedule-service/schedule-service.md

 The ```preHandle``` method in ```ScheduleCreateHandler``` and other handlers is called during the pre-handle workflow.
 It determines the signatures needed for creating a schedule.
-It takes a PreHandleContext as an argument, which collects all information, and throws a ```PreCheckException``` if any issue happens on the pre-handle level.
+It takes a PreHandleContext as an argument, which collects all information, and throws a ```WorkflowException``` if any issue happens on the pre-handle level.
 This method validates the scheduleID and checks if the schedule signatures are waived.
 If not, it validates and adds the required keys.